-The topic of this week’s Blue Planet II is ‘Big Blue’ (19.11.17), and in this fourth episode, narrator David Attenborough takes viewers to one of the largest habitats on the planet – the vast open ocean that covers 65% of the earth.
+The topic of the fourth episode of Blue Planet II is ‘Big Blue’, as narrator David Attenborough takes viewers to one of the largest habitats on the planet – the vast open ocean that covers 65% of the earth.

 Home to some of the world’s biggest and most incredible creatures, the big blue is a marine desert where there is little to eat and nowhere to hide.

 Surviving here can be a daily challenge, yet many animals find ingenious ways to accomplish just that.

 With magnificent sperm whales communicating to each other using their own unique click language, and much smaller baby turtles turning floating debris into makeshift life rafts, this episode of Blue Planet II promises yet more high drama and impressive feats of endurance.

 Special pressure-proof cameras were used to capture the action in oceans near Costa Rica, the Canary Islands, South Africa and South America – all destinations you can easily visit on a Saga holiday.

 Make 2018 extra special on a holiday of cruise with Saga.
 Find out more here.